openwfm/wrf-sfire-docs/docs/updates.md

 should not take more than few minutes.**
 Please see [CPU temperature](https://demo.openwfm.org/web/alderaan/cpu_temp.txt) for details.

+### 2022/08/08

+* Software maintenance planned on math-alderaan-h[01-02].
+No user jobs will be allowed to run until the maintenance is completed.
+ Other nodes should not be affected.

+### 2022/08/06

+*  Nodes math-alderaan-h[01-02] draining to prepare for a scheduled maintenance.

 ### 2022/08/04

 * 5pm: Maintenance completed, operations normal.